-- The Support Desk provides assistance for students experiencing trouble with leased IBM or Apple notebooks, Cougars' Den accounts, or requesting a classroom-setup.
-It is also the location where camcorders can be checked-out for class projects. - Cougars' Den, APU's intranet service, is a free benefit offered to every student, providing the necessary tools to communicate with other students and faculty.
-A Cougar's Den account provides a free email account, free disk space for web pages, and access to critical campus resources such as grades, chapel attendance records, financial information and library online resources. - Network access to APU resources.
-There are three ways to connect. - 1.
-REZnet is a service allowing students to connect their computer to the campus network from campus living areas. - 2.
+- The Support Desk provides assistance for students experiencing trouble with Cougars' Den accounts or requesting a classroomsetup.
+It is also the location where camcorders can be checked-out for class projects. - The Laptop Program provides assistance for students experiencing trouble with leased HP or Apple computers. - Cougars' Den, APU's intranet service, is a free benefit offered to every student, providing the necessary tools to communicate with other students and faculty.
+A Cougars' Den account provides a free email account, free disk space for web pages, and access to critical campus resources such as grades, chapel attendance records, financial information and library online resources. - Network access to APU resources.
+There are three ways to connect. - REZnet is a service allowing students to connect their computer to the campus network from campus living areas. - 2.
 All Access is APU's name for the wireless network.
-Mobility is an important part of a student's learning experience, the wireless network allows students to connect to the Internet, use email, chat, search library resources, etc. from various locations on campus, including outdoor green spaces without using cables. - Remote/Dial-In Service for commuter students. - Antivirus Protection Antivirus protection is provided through a corporate license with Norton-Symantec.
+Because mobility is an important part of a student's learning experience, the wireless network allows students to connect to the Internet, use email, chat, search library resources, etc. from various locations on campus, including outdoor green spaces without using cables. - 3.
+Remote/Dial-In Service for commuter students. - Antivirus Protection Antivirus protection is provided through a corporate license with Symantec.
 Norton AntiVirus will be installed automatically upon the first use of the APU network and will be updated with each subsequent use.
-This free service precludes the use of any other antivirus software when using the APU campus network. - The following equipment is compatible with APU's All Access wireless network:
+This free service precludes the use of any other antivirus software when using the APU campus network. - Any 802.11b or 802.11g wireless card is compatible with APU's All Access wireless network. - Laptop program.
+Azusa Pacific University partners with Apple and Hewlett Packard to provide laptops to students.
+This is a two-year program introducing the power and mobility of Apple laptop and HP laptop computers.
+For more information, please send an email to the laptop program coordinator at laptop@apu.edu. - Computer facilities.
+IMT offers a distributed computing model providing computers in locations where students spend the majority of their time such as the libraries, student union, and the four dorms - Adams, Smith, Engstrom, and Trinity.
+These 20-plus computer centers are equipped with PC and MAC workstations and printers.
+Software available includes SPSS, Microsoft Office Suite, medical programs, databases, a variety of discipline-specific programs, and full Internet access.
+Lab assistants are available during operational hours. - Video Production, located on West Campus, includes video-editing suites, a live sound stage video control room, and equipment checkout for mass communication students.